audacioustux/uni-assignments/README.md

 ```
  ______________________________________
-/ Read The Book 'Pragmatic Pragrammer' \
+/ Read The Book 'Pragmatic Programmer' \
 \ you dum'ass                          /
  --------------------------------------
         \   ^__^